 The West Carson TOD Specific Plan applies to a portion of the unincorporated area in the Second District known as "West Carson."
-Throughout the planning process several stakeholders expressed а general disagreement with the area being identified as "West Carson."
+Throughout the planning process several stakeholders expressed a general disagreement with the area being identified as "West Carson."

-Use of the name "West to identify the unincorporated area this TOD Specific Plan isis not intended to establish a precedent.
-Should the this name of unincorporated area be changed at some tim in future, this the TOD Specific Plan would be updated to reflect any

-These plans are to be usedserve as policy and implementation tools towith the following objectives:
+Use of the name West Catson to identify the unincorporated area within which covered by this TOD Specific Plan is located is not intended to establish a precedent.
+Should the name of this unincorporated area be changed at some time in the future, this TOD Specific Plan would be updated to reflect any These plans are to be used serve as policy and implementation tools towith the following objectives: